juju4/Azure-Sentinel/ASIM/deploy/Watchlists/readme.md

 The Advanced Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Advanced Sentinel workspace.

 Included watchlists:
 * __Source Type:__ Use this watchlist to configure source machines identifying a source type.
-This watchlist is currenlty used by the Infoblox ASIM parser.
+This watchlist is currently used by the Infoblox ASIM parser.
 * __Parser Exclusion:__ Use this watchlist to exclude built-in source specific parsers from source agnostic parsers, without editing parsers.

 For more information, see: